rixiobarrios/mergeConflicts/readme.md

 **Both Students (individually)**

 - Check out a feature branch locally.
+In this branch, and *in order:*

 **Student 1**